 Golden Delicious Apple Tree Overview

-The Golden Delicious apple tree is well known not only having well-keeping apples, but also for diverse uses due to its juicy, sweet and honey-like flavor.
-In fact, you can use golden delicious apples to make dessert, apple sauce, soft apple cider as well as to eat fresh!
+The Golden Delicious apple tree is well known not only for having well-keeping apples, but also for their diverse uses because of their juicy, sweet and honey-like flavor.
+In fact, you can use golden delicious apples to make desserts, apple sauces, soft apple cider as well as to eating them fresh!
 J.M.
-Mullins discovered Golden Delicious on his father’s farm in Wast Virginia in 1891.In 1955, Golden Delicious became the official state fruit for West Virginia.
+Mullins discovered Golden Delicious on his father’s farm in Wast Virginia in 1891.
+And in 1955, Golden Delicious became the official state fruit for West Virginia.

 Tree Characteristics